Saxo Capital Markets Strength And Weaknesses

 Stock Brokerage Services

 Shares trading is one of the most popular services offered by Saxo Capital Markets.
 They offer share trading in Australian, USA, UK, Singapore and even Chinese stocks.
 Overall, traders have access to over 19,000 shares overseas across 36 exchanges.
 There share trading offering won “Outstanding Value International Share Trading” in both 2017 and 2018.
-Other share related services are over 3,100 ETFs, ETCs and ETNs and they also offer over 1,200 listed options.
-Below shows the Saxo Capital Markets Australia brokerage to other leading stockbrokers.
+Other share related services are over 3,101 ETFs, ETCs and ETNs and they also offer over 1,200 listed options.
+Below shows the Saxo Capital Markets brokerage fees compared to other leading stockbrokers.

 Forex Trading Services